 - Audio interface

 As mentioned above, before purchasing these pieces of equipment, it’s important to research each one individually.
-Compare prices, like those of audio interfaces on GrooveboxStudios, and read reviews from previous purchasers before making any decisions.
+Compare prices, like those of audio interfaces on SoundHalo or GrooveboxStudios, and read reviews from previous purchasers before making any decisions.

 - Set Up A Designated Space